scaleway/packer-plugin-scaleway/docs/README.md

 ### Builders

-- [builder](/docs/builders/scaleway.mdx) - The Scaleway Packer builder is able to create new images for use with Scaleway BareMetal and Virtual cloud server.
+- [builder](/docs/builders/scaleway.mdx) - The Scaleway Packer builder is able to create new images for use with Scaleway Compute Instance servers.
 The builder takes a source image, runs any provisioning necessary on the image after launching it, then snapshots it into a reusable image.
 This reusable image can then be used as the foundation of new servers that are launched within Scaleway.